shakfu/py-js/README.md

 ## Building

 Only tested on OS X at present.
-Should be relatively easy to port to windows.
-I'm personally not in a position to do so since I don't have another Max license left for Windows and I'm on Macs and Linux.
+Should be relatively straightforward to port to windows (a pure python build script is being developed to make this easier).

 The following is required:

 ### Xcode

-Not sure if full xcode is required, perhaps only the command line tools are sufficient
+Full xcode is not required, the freely available command line tools are sufficient

 ```bash
 xcode-select --install